dontsellmydata/remote_access_automator/README.txt

 Purpose:

-This script is designed to to automate the process of giving access to devices in staging to a remote engineer.
+This script is designed to automate the process of giving access to devices in staging to a remote engineer.

 Features: